 Software on your Mac, how to get, install and use

-1. Click the icon in the Dock
+How to start an App1.
+Click the icon in the Dock

 2. Go in the Finder to the 'Applications' folder.
 Double click the program name.